codefortulsa/oscn/README.md

 ## Contents

-oscn > This is python package to provide an api for retrieving and parsing case records.
+oscn > Python package source to provide an api for retrieving and parsing case records.

 examples > Source HTML files for testing